jacastanon01/encapsulation-abstraction-article-code/README.md

 	self.__use_sprint_stamina()
 ```

+We have successfully encapsulated our abstracted code into a private method!
+First we recognized a pattern that could be re-used and moved that logic into a single function.
+Then we encapsulated that function for internal use only.

 Now that it's private, I'm not too worried about adding another parameter since we will have total control of what we pass.
-You can pass functions as parameters to be invoked at a later time so now we want to refactor our sprint methods to call `__sprint` with an argument of which direction method we want invoked in our for-loop.
+You can pass functions as parameters to be invoked at a later time so now we want to refactor our sprint methods to call `__sprint` with an argument of which move method we want invoked in our for-loop.
 Fortunately, we have already defined a function to sprint right and left and so on.
-Now we can reduce the code to just call this method, but with a parameter to specify the direction.
+Now we can reduce the code to just call this method, but with a parameter to specify the direction:

 ```python
 def sprint_right(self):
 	self.__sprint(self.move_right)
 ```

+This is how we can utilize encapsulation to drive abstraction in Python.
+Now for each sprint method, we are using abstraction by calling `__sprint` and not worrying about how we are moving faster and we are using encapsulation to hide our `__sprint` method from the user.
+Now to sprint right, you just need to call `sprint_right()` on your object and viola!

 ## Conclusion